 However, the actual interest rate offered to each individual depends on the amount borrowed (with larger amounts tending to attract lower interest rates) as well as the personal circumstances of the applicant.

-Those with a better credit history are likely to be eligible for a lower interest rate than those with a poor credit history as they are more likely to meet repayments throughout the loan term.
+Those with a better credit history are likely to be eligible for a lower interest rate than those with a poor credit history as they are more likely to meet repayments.

-Because providers need to protect their investment, bad credit unsecured loans tend to be hard to come by.
+Because providers need to protect their investment, unsecured loans for people with bad credit tend to be hard to come by.

-Most unsecured bad credit loans will have even higher interest rates than bad credit loans secured on property especially when applying with a poor credit history. .
+Most unsecured loans will have higher interest rates than loans that are secured on property especially when applying with a poor credit history. .

 In many cases unsecured loans for poor credit will be provided by brokers who have access to lots of plans enabling them to find the lowest rate that fits your personal circumstances.